leonyu/mysql-visual-explain-cli/README.md

 # MySQL Visual Explain CLI

 [MySQL Workbench](https://github.com/mysql/mysql-workbench/) comes with a Visual Explain feature that is written in Python using [Cairo](https://www.cairographics.org/).
-This project is simply extracts that code and provides a minimal CLI for it.
+This project simply extracts that code and provides a minimal CLI for it.

-Since Cairo supports both PNG and SVG, with only a few line changes, I was able to added support for SVG.
-However, due to the fact that underlying code vectorizes text, the SVG output is generally larger than PNG output.
+Since Cairo supports both PNG and SVG, with only a few line changes, I was able to add support for SVG.
+However, due to the fact that underlying code vectorizes input text, the SVG output is generally larger than PNG output.

 ## Usages